22.0 ML High-Reliability Water Shares — Zone 1A (Dry)

 Near 100% most years

-NSW equivalent to Victorian high security.
+NSW equivalent to Victorian high-reliability water shares.
 Found in the Murray, Murrumbidgee, and Lachlan systems.

 Reduced allocation in dry years